 “Hey, have you seen my hat?
 I think I put it in the wash by accident,” I asked, looking up at him.
 My dad wasn’t very tall but neither was I. I was around five feet tall and one hundred and fifteen pounds.

 “I did actually, it’s on the dryer,” he said and I ran to retrieve it.
 I saw my wide-brimmed hat resting on the dryer and I picked it up.

 I had gotten that hat at a festival I went to with my friend and my father.
 I got it during my ‘Stevie Nicks phase’ but it was still a good sunhat.
-It was also black so it matched the rest of my closet.

 I strategically placed it on my head and noticed something underneath it.
 It was a pair of black slacks that belonged to my father that had been worn the night before.
 I could tell because they were bunched up and smelt like cigarette smoke.
 There was a gambling stub peeking out of his right pocket.